The Boys (TV series): Politics

 The series explores issues like systemic racism, white nationalism, white supremacy, and xenophobia, with Kripke seeing an opportunity to introduce Stormfront, a racist superhero who believes in Nazism.
-Kripke stated that unlike the comics, where Stormfront is male, the character would be gender-swapped for the series with the intention of creating "Homelander's worst nightmare that would be a strong woman who wasn't afraid of him and proceeded to steal his spotlight".
+Kripke stated that unlike the comics, where Stormfront is male, the character was gender-swapped for the series with the intention of creating "Homelander's worst nightmare that would be a strong woman who wasn't afraid of him and proceeded to steal his spotlight".
 The series contains political satire, and many consider the show to be a critique of conservatism and far-right politics.
 It has also made references to corporate corruption, homophobia, police brutality, and sexual harassment.

-Various analogies have been made to current social and political movements, such as Black Lives Matter, the MeToo movement, and comparing Homelander to Donald Trump.
+Various analogies have been made to modern social and political movements, such as Black Lives Matter, the MeToo movement, and comparing Homelander to Donald Trump.
 Promotional materials for the fourth season included the quotes "Make America Super Again" and "Supe Lives Matter", a parody of the slogans "Make America Great Again" and "Black Lives Matter", respectively.
 Some of the producers have said that these analogies are intentional and made to cast a political message.

-While promoting the fourth season in June 2024, Kripke described the series as a "story about the intersection of celebrity and authoritarianism and how social media and entertainment are used to sell fascism".
+While promoting the fourth season in June 2024, Kripke said when the show was first pitched in 2016, "we just wanted to do a very realistic version of a superhero show, one where superheroes are celebrities behaving badly".
+Following Trump's election, he described the series as "suddenly" telling a "story about the intersection of celebrity and authoritarianism and how social media and entertainment are used to sell fascism".
+Kripke said once the team realized this, he "felt an obligation to run in that direction as far as we could".
 He also said that viewers who think the series is too "woke" should "go watch something else" and expressed surprise to some viewers perceiving Homelander as the series' hero, saying: "What do you say to that?
 The show's many things.
 Subtle isn't one of them."

 In July 2024, concerned about the series' increasing similarity to real-world politics, particularly in season four, Kripke stated: "This show has an increasingly disturbing track record of reflecting reality one way or another.
 There's some throwaway dialogue, for example, in that billionaires are talking about how they have to stack the Supreme Court to get the decisions that they need.
 I'm not happy being Satan's writers room.
 I'm starting to get really troubled by it.
 But there does continue to be a certain eerie similarity between the show and the things that are happening in the real world."
-Additionally, Ennis addressed his thoughts about the right-wing fans and their reaction to the series' satire, claiming that this is a world where "both ends of the political spectrum can claim they are the Jedi and the other guys are the Sith" and that "we're through the looking glass".
+Additionally, Ennis addressed his thoughts about right-wing fans and their reactions to the series' satire, claiming that this is a world where "both ends of the political spectrum can claim they are the Jedi and the other guys are the Sith" and that "we're through the looking glass".
 He also pointed out that the contrast from certain fans comes from the fact that "people are choosing what to believe" in regards to the series.